Topics Joint Assembly of the Drug Evaluation Committee and Regulatory Affairs Committee for FY2020" was held.

 2. closing

-In response to this Joint Meeting of the Drug Evaluation Committee and the Pharmaceutical Affairs Committee, Mr. Yamamoto and the other lecturers expressed their gratitude for the opportunity to speak directly with the participants at today's Joint Meeting, although they had not had any opportunity to talk face-to-face with each other since the start of 2020 with this new type of coronary disaster.
-We hope that everyone will be able to properly understand what the authorities said on this day about the revision of the Pharmaceuticals and Medical Devices Act and its enforcement, and respond appropriately in their future work.
-We would also like to thank all those involved in the preparations for another productive Joint General Meeting, the secretariat, and the Pharmaceutical Manufacturers Association for their cooperation as venue staff on the day.
-I would also like to express my gratitude to all those involved in the preparations for this year's Joint Meeting, as well as the secretariat, and to the Data Science Subcommittee of the Pharmaceutical Evaluation Committee of the Pharmaceutical Manufacturers Association of Japan for their cooperation as venue staff on the day of the meeting.
+In response to this Joint Assembly of the Drug Evaluation Committee and Regulatory Affairs Committee, Mr. Yamamoto and the other lecturers said that they were grateful for the opportunity to speak directly with the participants at today's Joint Assembly, as they had not had any opportunity to talk face-to-face since the start of 2020 with this new type of coronary disaster.
+I hope that everyone will be able to properly understand what the authorities have to say about the revision of the Pharmaceuticals and Medical Devices Act and its enforcement, and will be able to respond appropriately in their future work.
+I would also like to express my gratitude to the members of the Data Science Subcommittee of the Drug Evaluation Committee of the Pharmaceutical Manufacturers Association of Japan for their cooperation as the venue staff on the day of the meeting.